jassim22alm/GAME/README.md

 - "A Mission To Mars"

 Story Background:
-- "You are a covert agent of the terra space force on a black ops mission and the main objective is to destory the rouge missile site on the Mars."
+- "You are a covert agent of the Terra Space Force on a black ops mission and the main objective is to destroy the rogue missile site on the Mars."
-- "Can you survive and complete the mission successfully under the attacks and extreme conditions?
-Or the Earth will need to face the explosion?"
+- "Can you survive and complete the mission successfully under hostile attacks and in extreme conditions?
+Or will Earth as we know it be changed forever?"
-- "The destiny of the Earth is on your hand.
+- "Our planet's fate is on your hands.
 Good luck, Agent!"

 How to play: